-In April 2024, MTD for ITSA will be mandatory for all self-employed people and landlords with sales over £10,000 per year.
+In April 2026, MTD for ITSA will be mandatory for all self-employed people and landlords with sales over £50,000 per year and in 2027 for those with sales over £30,000 per year.

 Under MTD for ITSA, all businesses will have to provide quarterly updates and the deadlines for quarterly returns under MTD for ITSA will be:

 - August 5 for the period from April 6 to July 5